bodrick/awesome/README.md

 *   [RamonUnch/AltSnap](https://github.com/RamonUnch/AltSnap) - Maintained continuation of Stefan Sundin's AltDrag
 *   [memtest86plus/memtest86plus](https://github.com/memtest86plus/memtest86plus) - Official repo for Memtest86+
 *   [FunkyFr3sh/cnc-ddraw](https://github.com/FunkyFr3sh/cnc-ddraw) - GDI, OpenGL and Direct3D 9 re-implementation of the DirectDraw API for classic 2D games for better compatibility with Windows ME, 2000, XP, Vista, 7, 8, 10, 11, Wine (Linux/macOS/Android) and Virtual Machines
-*   [ptitSeb/box64](https://github.com/ptitSeb/box64) - Box64 - Linux Userspace x86\_64 Emulator with a twist, targeted at ARM64 Linux devices
+*   [ptitSeb/box64](https://github.com/ptitSeb/box64) - Box64 - Linux Userspace x86\_64 Emulator with a twist, targeted at ARM64, RV64 and LoongArch Linux devices
 *   [snesrev/sm](https://github.com/snesrev/sm) - early version
 *   [aleksey-hoffman/sigma-file-manager](https://github.com/aleksey-hoffman/sigma-file-manager) - "Sigma File Manager" is a free, open-source, quickly evolving, modern file manager (explorer / browser) app for Windows and Linux.
 *   [sabrogden/Ditto](https://github.com/sabrogden/Ditto) - Ditto is an extension to the Windows Clipboard.
 You copy something to the Clipboard and Ditto takes what you copied and stores it in a database to retrieve at a later time.